The United States Of America | Joseph Byrd | Interview

 We ended up with a bank of Acoustic amp/speakers.
 I had an electric harpsichord (great with fuzz and distortion) and a Farfisa organ (useless except as a pad).
 We had a synthesizer like the one I’d commissioned from Tom Oberheim (the beginning of his business career), made by Richard Durrette, and similarly pretty random in terms of controls.
 What made it work was an Echo-Plex, which gave tape delay.
 We also bought two eight-track decks, on which I recorded the electronics from the recording session.
 So we were able to replicate everything live.
 We played with other stuff, contact mics, etc., but the state of technology meant that the more stuff you had, the more opportunities for broken cables and performance disasters.

-What can you tell me about cover artwork?
+What can you tell about the envelope artwork?

 The cover that is shown everywhere wasn’t the cover; it was an inside insert, which I wanted to be simple b/w text and photos, but Columbia insisted on doing what they did.
 My cover was a manila envelope with stencil letters.